 Daily use clock

-In addition to using the Garmin Fenix 2 as your training watch, you can also use it on a daily basis (and use it as a smart watch!
-I'll talk about that later).
-You can set up the display in many different ways, changing the information that appears next to the time as well as the "second hand" effect that borders the entire watch face, as well as having additional information such as sunrise and sunset, the day or date, or the remaining battery.
-You might think that the information offered by the watch is another page of data, and as such, you can set it up to your liking.
+In addition to using the Garmin Fenix 2 as your training watch, you can also use it on a daily basis (and use it as a smart watch! more on that later).
+You can configure the display in many different ways, changing the information displayed next to the time as well as the effect of the "second hand" that borders the entire watch face, as well as having additional information such as sunrise and sunset, day or date, or remaining battery.
+You can think of the information offered by the watch as another data page, and as such, you can configure it to your liking.